HOW Standard WALLS ARE VULNERABLE

 Concrete and masonry options provide some of the best forced entry protection.
-They are expected to withstand a wide range of bullets fired.
+We expect them to withstand a wide range of bullets fired.

 There are several issues in using concrete for a safe room.

-- If it is not done during a new home build, it is not practical to get poured-in-place concrete to an existing room.
+- If not installed during a new home build, it is not practical to get poured-in-place concrete to an existing room.

-- Concrete is expected to provide a fair amount of protection, but since it is not a standard product there is no ballistic testing to know what level of safety you truly have.
+- We expect concrete to provide a fair amount of protection, but since it is not a standardized product, there is no ballistic testing to know what level of safety a concrete room truly achieves.

 Ballistic Steel Panic Room Walls

-High strength steel, such as AR-500, has become very popular for ballistic targets and body armor.
-Some consider it when planning a safe room therefore as well.
+High-strength steel, such as AR-500, has become a prevalent material for ballistic targets and body armor.
+Some clients consider integrating steel in their panic room walls, as well.

-Ballistic steel can be very thin relative to it’s bullet-stopping strength.
-It provides very good protection from cutting attacks, too.
+Ballistic steel can be very thin relative to its bullet-stopping strength.
+It provides outstanding protection from cutting attacks, too.

-There are several factors related to safe rooms that make steel a mediocre option for a safe room.
+There are several factors related to panic rooms that make steel a mediocre wall option.

-- From a practicality perspective, the steel is nearly impossible to modify on site.
-A slight mistake in sizing means you may have major problems during installation.
-Just screwing the panels in is problematic even.
+- The steel is nearly impossible to modify on-site.
+A slight mistake in sizing means a contractor may have significant problems during installation.
+Attaching the panels is problematic even.

-- Though it is thinner, the weight is generally no less than alternative, cheaper options.
+- Though steel is thinner than other ballistic materials, the weight is generally no less than cheaper options.